yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ##### Install backup utilities

-YugabyteDB Anywhere supports backing up YugabyteDB to AWS S3, Azure Storage, Google Cloud Storage, and NFS.
+YugabyteDB Anywhere supports backing up YugabyteDB to Amazon S3, Azure Storage, Google Cloud Storage, and Network File System (NFS).
+For more information, see [Configure backup storage](../../../back-up-restore-universes/configure-backup-storage/).

-You can install the backup utility for the backup storage you plan to use as follows:
+You can install the backup utility for the backup storage you plan to use, as follows:

-- NFS - Install rsync.
-YugabyteDB Anywhere uses rsync to do NFS backups which you installed in an earlier step.
+- NFS: Install rsync, which YugabyteDB Anywhere uses to perform NFS backups installed during one of the previous steps.

-- AWS S3 - Install s3cmd.
-YugabyteDB Anywhere relies on s3cmd to support copying backups to AWS S3.
+- Amazon S3: Install s3cmd, on which YugabyteDB Anywhere relies to support copying backups to Amazon S3.
 You have the following installation options:
   - For a regular installation, execute the following:

       ```sh